 This graphic looks pretty complicated.
 The mainstream theory is that heart disease is caused by LDL getting into the lining of the arteries.
 This causes a cascade of events that can result in a heart attack or stroke.
 LDL is likely responding to inflammation or damage to the artery wall.
-Hence, you could say that inflammation causes heart disease - not LDL.
+Hence, you could say that whatever causes inflammation in the artery wall causes heart disease - not LDL.
 Some good videos below.

 David Diamond is a neuroscientist who upon finding out that he was at risk for heart disease decided to look into the science.
 It turns out that LDL (the supposedly bad cholesterol) is not so bad and that statins do not help much and in fact statins likely cause more harm than good.